vancraar/DisCoTec/docs/getting_started.md

 where you can use all the parameters of the boost test suite.
 If timings matter, consider [pinning](#pinning-with-various-mpi-implementations).
 Or you can run the tests with `ctest` in the build folder.

+>[!NOTE]
+> really tested with the current implementation?
+I had there already problems because of missing mpiexec commands

 ## Run an Example